FixedEffects/FixedEffectModels.jl/README.md

 reg(Sales ~ NDI, df, VcovCluster([:State, :Year]))
 ```

-#### Save
-The option `save = true` saves a new dataframe storing residuals and the eventual fixed effects.
-Importantly, the new dataframe is aligned with the initial dataframe: rows not used in the estimation are simply filled with NA.

-Fixed effects are obtained by the Kaczmarz algorithm, according to the following normalization: for each factor except the first one, the sum of fixed effects within each connected component is normalized to zero.

 ## Partial out

 `partial_out` returns the residuals of a set of variables after regressing them on a set of regressors.
 The syntax is similar to `reg` - just with multiple `lhs`.
 It returns  a dataframe with as many columns as there are dependent variables and as many rows as the original dataframe.